 Hirschprung’s Disease (HD) is caused by the failure of neural crest cells to migrate completely during intestinal development.

 The neural crest cells are progenitor cells for the enteric nervous system, which controls peristalsis, blood flow to the gut and secretions.
 The enteric ganglia are interconnected to form 2 plexi that extend along the length of the bowel: an out myenteric (Auerbach) plexus running the full length of the gut and an inner submucosal (Meissner) plexus, found in the small and large intestine.
-The absence of these plexi results in an aganglionic segment of colon, which fails to relax, causing a functional obstruction.
+The absence of these plexi results in an aganglionic segment of the colon, which fails to relax, causing a functional obstruction.

 How do children with Hirschprung’s present?